 A plane flying in the airway at altitude overhead is a passenger jet of some sort, I can just see that.
 Hit the switch and the orange and white livery, big engines and wing shape clearly identifies it as an Easyjet Airbus.

-The doublet field flattener means these do have a fairly flat field and the central sweet-spot is large, but the very edge does soften a bit after 70% as you can see below.
+The doublet field flattener means these do have a fairly flat field and the central sweet-spot is large.
+The very edge does soften a bit after 70%.